-The M.Div. is a three-year, seventy-eight (78) hour professional degree program that prepares persons for ordained ministry and for general pastoral and religious leadership in congregations and other settings.
+The Master of Divinity Degree program is a 78-hour professional degree program that can be taken in residence (three years full-time) or online (four years, including summers), that prepares persons for ordained ministry and for general pastoral and religious leadership in congregations and other settings.
 The M.Div. is structured to give students foundational tools for ministry, integrating the academic, spiritual, and practical components of theological education.